entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is ?.

 > - The coding of *Songmingolepis conspicilatus* is ?.
-> - The coding of *Chahuaqingolepis magniporus* is 1.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is ?.

 44. Postsuborbital plate: with a long anterior process (0); equilateral, triangular in shape (1).
 > Zhang and Young (1992), Character14; Zhu (1996), Character 64; Pan *et al.* (2018), Character 64; Wang and Zhu (2018), Character 44; Liu *et al*.
 (2023), Character 44; Plax and Lukševičs (2023), Character 44; Luo *et al*.
 (2025), Character 44.